-In recent months Facebook has expanded the ways its users can support their favorite charities.
+By Laurence A. Pagnoni, MPA In recent months Facebook has expanded the ways its users can support their favorite charities.
 The company announced a $50 million match in support of communities rebuilding after disasters.
 That’s very helpful.
 Further, they waived the processing fees on donations collected for nonprofits that use their platform.
 This too is very helpful.
 However, there are a few caveats you should be aware of.
 I’ll start with the good news.
 The DONATE Button: The DONATE button on Facebook is an easy way for your registered nonprofit to increase revenue.
-However, it’s a bit more complicated than it may seem at first
+However, it’s a bit more complicated than

 Amazon is the superstore of all online retailers, and to add to its never-ending repertoire of merchandise and services, Amazon launched AmazonSmile in 2013.
 AmazonSmile is a means for consumers to shop and donate to their favorite charities at the same time.
 AmazonSmile offers the same selection as Amazon—except the company will donate a 0.5 percent of the eligible purchase price to a charity of the consumer’s choosing.
 To date, there are over 1 million charitable organizations registered on AmazonSmile.
 In 2014, AmazonSmile made over $9.2 million, $5.1 million of which was donated to charitable organizations, according to GuideStar.